Visiting parks during a pandemic

 - Off-leash areas

-With social distancing measures in place and limited staffing at this time, parks maintenance teams are prioritizing tasks considered immediately necessary including urgent repairs, emergency response and preservation activities.
+With limited staffing at this time, parks maintenance teams are prioritizing tasks considered immediately necessary including urgent repairs, emergency response and preservation activities.
 All parks are on a schedule to be mowed throughout the spring and summer.
 Due to limited staffing, however, they will not be mowed as often as previous seasons.
 Regular grounds maintenance will be performed sparingly to prevent overgrowth and damage to parks.
 All other work not immediately necessary will be delayed until further notice.